coderespawn/dungeon-architect-video-tutorials-unity/source/01-video-tutorials.md

 YOUTUBE(GdZuL0BMuKw)

+A marker replacement volume gives you a low level control on the generated dungeon (e.g. to replace a wall with a door etc)

+YOUTUBE(aqc0HsaKOpM)

 Terrain Modifier
 =================
 Dungeon architect can also modify the landscape when it builds the dungeon.
 Starting with an empty terrain, it can modify its height and paint it in intresting ways.